juspay/hyperswitch/add_connector.md

    ```

    provide the necessary configuration details for the `example_connector`.

-3. Save the File:

-   Save the changes made to `development.toml`.

-Run `wasm-pack` Build Command

-Now, update the paths in the `wasm-pack` build command and execute it.
+Don't forget to save the file.

-1. Update Paths:
+3. Update Paths:

    Replace `/absolute/path/to/hyperswitch-control-center` with the absolute path to your Hyperswitch Control Center repository and `/absolute/path/to/hyperswitch` with the absolute path to your Hyperswitch repository.

-2. Run `wasm-pack` Build:
+4. Run `wasm-pack` Build:

    Execute the following command in your terminal: